How to Access BIOS on Any Windows PC or Laptop Easily

 Assist Key

 Turn on your system and tap the Assist key to get to your BIOS.
 The Assist key is a special key that you won’t find on other laptops.
-You might not even have it on all Sony laptop but if your model does have the Assist key, it can take you straight to your BIOS.
-It seems to be present on the Vaio Z Flip series.
+You might not even have it on all Sony laptops but if your model does have the Assist key, it can take you straight to your BIOS.
+It’s present on several Vaio Z/Flip models.

 Toshiba